 It's not a shot you can hit, but if you could, the third fairway would make a nice landing area for a sweet par four playing over the bunker with death beyond the approach shot.

 The 18th has a similar conundrum.
 A really nice par five finisher - always a nice sight by the way - with a more than generous landing area and a slightly uphill finish.
 Here's a panoramic look from behind the green on the home hole:

 Great segmenting on the fairway playing into a "natural" arena.
 Now look at the view from about the 10th tee box (more on that hole later), well above and behind the 18th green:

 While the green is hidden by the vegetation in the foreground, the view could be on the scorecard!
 While you can't see into Virginia, the state line runs along the top of the mountain in the distance and the low gap/blasted terracing into the hillside in the distance is the US 23 corridor crossing the border.
 This really gives you the feel for the impact the mining operation once did and the positive rehab the golf course has brought to it.

-If you are a frequent visitor to The Golf Crusade, you know we like to highlight a memorable hole or stretch of holes at each course.
+If you are a frequent visitor to The Golf Crusade, you know that sometimes we like to highlight a memorable hole or stretch of holes at each course.
 Because each hole at Raven Rock poses its own unique challenge, it's hard to identify a 'gauntlet' you have to survive.
 If I were forced to pick a stretch that can break a round or make a memory, I'd have to go the 8th thru the 11th.